Unboxed-Software/solana-course/content/basic-solana-mobile.md

 Writing data to the blockchain has to happen through a transaction.
 Transactions have to be signed by one or more private keys and sent to an RPC provider.
 This virtually always happens through a wallet application.

 Typical wallet interaction happens by calling out to a browser extension.
-On mobile, you use a websocket to start an MWA session.
+On mobile, you use a WebSocket to start an MWA session.
 Specifically, you use Android intents where the dApp broadcasts its intent with the `solana-wallet://` scheme.

 ![Connecting](../assets/basic-solana-mobile-connect.png)